codazoda/ddm-blog/README.md

 Here are the steps to creating your blog post.

   - Create a new post: `./hugo new posts/my-working-title.md`
-  - Edit the file: `./posts/my-working-title.md`
+  - Edit the file: `open ./content/post/my-working-title.md`

 Don't worry, you can rename your post later on.
 Just give it a working title to start with.